anquanscan/sec-tools/README.md

 [noisesocket](https://github.com/Metalnem/noisesocket): .NET Standard 1.3 implementation of the NoiseSocket Protocol (revision 2 of the spec)
 [autowire](https://github.com/elghazal-a/autowire): Automatically configure Wireguard interfaces in distributed system.
 It supports Consul as backend.
 [awesome-hacking-books](https://github.com/theodorecooper/awesome-hacking-books): A collection of tutorials(e-books, PDF) about cybersecurity and programming.
 [ReverseSh3LL_As_R00tkit](https://github.com/CJHackerz/ReverseSh3LL_As_R00tkit): An example kernel module rootkit to get reverse shell
+[PortForward](https://github.com/knownsec/PortForward): The port forwarding tool developed by Golang solves the problem that the internal and external networks cannot communicate in certain scenarios